Sustainability is good for the planet—and good for the bottom line.

-For example, as climate change threatens to impact nearly every aspect of society—including food and water sourcing, public health, housing and transportation—faculty members are researching how organizations, from small businesses to global firms, can improve their environmental performance and be part of the solution.
-In the classroom, our students learn why sustainability makes smart business sense, and use their skills to help nonprofits in a range of areas.
+For example, as climate change threatens to impact nearly every aspect of society—including food and water sourcing, public health, housing and transportation—faculty members are studying how companies can improve their environmental performance and be part of the solution.
+In the classroom, our students learn why sustainability makes smart business sense, and use their skills to help local nonprofits.

-Here at the School of Management, as part of our strategic focus on social innovation, we have integrated sustainability into a variety of courses, programs, research and partnerships.
+As part of our strategic focus on social innovation, the School of Management has integrated sustainability into a variety of courses, programs, research and partnerships.
 Below are a few examples.

-Through undergraduate and graduate courses, students look at sustainability from multiple perspectives and gain a deeper understanding of its impact on business strategy and operations.
+Through their coursework, students look at sustainability from multiple perspectives and gain a deeper understanding of its impact on business strategy and operations.

-In this Professional MBA elective, students get a hands-on look at why addressing climate change isn’t just the right thing to do—it makes smart business sense.
+In this Professional MBA elective, students get a hands-on look at why sustainability makes smart business sense.
 Working in teams, PMBA students develop an idea or company to advance one of the United Nations’ sustainable development goals, and create a concept paper, short video pitch and a longer live pitch to sell their idea to a panel of judges.

 Gain the technical and managerial skills needed to solve the world's most pressing transportation and logistics questions.
 In collaboration with the UB School of Engineering and Applied Sciences, we offer a Master of Science in Sustainable Transportation and Logistics that gives graduates the tools and knowledge to excel in a competitive global marketplace.
 With an emphasis on environmentally friendly and socially responsible technologies and practices, the program integrates analytical and engineering problem-solving skills with management principles to prepare graduates for a variety of rewarding careers.

-To truly reduce their environmental footprint, organizations need to look beyond their office walls.
-Companies must thoroughly examine their operations and supply chains—from how they acquire, warehouse and transport raw materials, to how they manufacture products, to how customers use and eventually discard those products.
-In the “Sustainable Operations” course, students learn strategies to ensure both profitability and social responsibility, including many tools that measure a supply chain’s environmental impact, such as life cycle assessment, carbon footprinting, environmental legislation, recycling and remanufacturing, energy efficiency, eco-certifications and more.
+To reduce their carbon footprint, organizations must examine their entire operations and supply chain—from how they acquire, warehouse and transport materials, to how they manufacture products, to how customers use and eventually discard those goods.
+In the “Sustainable Operations” course, students learn how firms can ensure both profitability and social responsibility, including such concepts as life cycle assessment, carbon footprinting, recycling and remanufacturing, energy efficiency, and eco-certifications.

 Aditya Vedantam, assistant professor of operations management and strategy, explores the environmental impact of firm operations, including sustainable procurement, green product design and reverse logistics.
-He’s currently studying clean energy technology in collaboration with the U.S Department of Energy’s Critical Materials Institute.
-His research also analyzes manufacturers’ recycled-content claims and how environmentally preferable purchasing can stimulate demand for recycled-content products.
+He has studied clean energy technology in collaboration with the U.S. Department of Energy’s Critical Materials Institute.
+In addition, Vedantam’s research has explored fashion resale strategies, recycled content claims in various industries and how to stimulate demand for recycled products.

-In addition, Vedantam has delivered seminars, both in person and online, to a variety of organizations, including the local chapter of the local chapter of the Institute of Supply Management and the UB Alumni Association.
+In addition, Vedantam has delivered seminars to a variety of organizations, including the local chapter of the Institute of Supply Management and the UB Alumni Association.

 In addition, Vedantam and UB RENEW are investigating tire recycling with another DEC grant.
 The team will explore options for the beneficial use of whole tires and tire byproducts, ways to improve waste tire recycling infrastructure, and policy options to increase the marketability of secondary tire-based materials and products.

-The United Nations’ sustainable development goals lay out global priorities—and serve as a framework for how UB approaches sustainability, too.
+The United Nations’ sustainable development goals serve as a framework for how UB approaches sustainability.
 In his research, Debu Talukdar, professor of marketing, explores related social and economic issues.
 He has studied the high cost of living in Nairobi’s slums and published research with The World Bank showing a lack of access to basic infrastructure in several Kenyan cities.
-Talukdar has presented his findings at the Sustainability and Development Conference, among other forums.

-In addition, Talukdar is affiliated with UB RENEW and has studied consumer behavior around sustainability and economic development.
+In addition, Talukdar is affiliated with UB RENEW and studies consumer behavior around sustainability and economic development.
 His research has been cited by scholars in economics, environmental policy, public health, law, management and other fields.

 In his research, Richard Kraude, assistant professor of management science and systems, has demonstrated that greater corporate social performance can help companies attract superior employees and improve the organization’s reputation, market presence and intangible value.
 Now, Kraude is investigating the impact of vertical integration and eco-innovation on a company’s environmental performance.

-In the school’s Finance Department, faculty are conducting research in the area of environmental, social and governance (ESG) criteria for investments—a range of factors many investors use to evaluate a company’s impact and operations.
+In our Finance Department, faculty are conducting research around environmental, social and governance (ESG) criteria, which investors increasingly use to evaluate companies.